Book by James Goldman

 Choreography by Nicole Helfer

-It’s 1971, and theatrical impresario Dimitri Weissmann is hosting a reunion of ex-Follies performers in his crumbling theatre, about to be demolished to make room for a parking lot.
+It’s 1971, and theatrical impresario Dimitri Weismann is hosting a reunion of former Follies performers in his crumbling theatre, about to be demolished to make room for a parking lot.
 The artists gather for one last time, reminiscing about the past and contemplating their future, before the theater dims its lights for good.
-This legendary masterpiece creates a half dozen great roles for middle-aged women, whose fabulous talents have outlasted the industry’s interest in them.
-Surreal, sophisticated, compelling, heart wrenching and epic in scope, Follies uses the musical theatre as a metaphor for the collapse of American innocence and naiveté.
+Surreal, sophisticated, compelling, heart wrenching and epic in scope, this legendary masterpiece uses the musical theatre as a metaphor for the collapse of American innocence and naiveté.

 ABOUT THE CREATORS